Skip to main content

 How to Find and Support Veteran-Owned Businesses

 Finding veteran-owned businesses has never been easier.
-Several websites and organizations maintain lists to help buyers find veteran-owned businesses.
+Several organizations maintain lists to help buyers find veteran-owned businesses.

-The American Veteran Owned Business Association (AVOBA) lists over 37,000 veteran-owned businesses across the country.
-The listings let you search by state, county, and city to find veteran-owned businesses near you.
+1. The American Veteran-Owned Business Association (AVOBA) lists over 37,000 veteran-owned businesses across the country.
+You can search by state, county, and city to find veteran-owned businesses near you.

-Buy Veteran is another prominent site that makes it easy for people to find veteran-owned businesses near them by product or service required.
+2. Buy Veteran is another prominent site that makes it easy for people to find veteran-owned businesses near them.
+Buy Veteran verifies the status of its business members with ID.me when they join and create a listing.

 Is ID.me Veteran Owned?